 T_board = D * T_ground + O, where D and O are constant.

 The determination of D is done by observing the drift of the on-board clock over a period.
-The determination of O is based on the assessment of T_board and T_ground at a given time: T_0_board , T_0_ground and O = T0 board – D * T0 ground .
+The determination of O is based on the assessment of T_board and T_ground at a given time: T_0_board , T_0_ground and O = T0 board – D * T0 ground on basis of the gathered time correlation pair statistics.
 This operation is referred as time correlation.

 During mission operations, whenever the first minor telemetry transfer frame of a major frame is received the transmitted reference of T_0_board is stored as first value of a new time correlation pair with associated T_0_ground: The time information T_0_board as elaborated by the central on-board software corresponds to the occurrence date of the leading edge of the first bit of the attached synchronization marker of received telemetry transfer frame (the ERT).
 This measurement is reported to the control center via SLE.

-Delays – referred by constant O – have to be considered as it takes time to acquire the OBT until finally the corresponding ERT can be measures.
+Delays – referred by constant O – have to be considered as it takes time to acquire the OBT until finally the corresponding ERT can be measured.
 As the EDRS-A spacecraft transmits the data pool of the fixed telemetry in a pre-determined, near-real-time way these delays are constant and known beforehand.
 One delay (i) is on-board, i.e. the time until the OBT acquisition is performed, copied to the allocation of the TM transfer frame and finally radiated by telemetry encoder, dependent from the telemetry transmission rate.
 The second delay (ii) is the propagation delay of the radiated signal between the location of the vehicle in space and the antenna on ground.
 It is fixed when being in the GEO but has to be considered as a function of the time when being still in the transfer orbit.
 If applicable, a third constant (iii) considers the delay of reception before the processing of the ERT is done, typically dependent of the base-band equipment of the antenna.
+Here the timespan for measurement of the ASM as well as for the convolution decoding are to mention.
 Post-processing delays are not to be considered, e.g. deciphering processes shall not influence the already measured ERT.
 Leap seconds are typically corrected automatically during the antenna reception process.
 Jitters will influence the accuracy, for EDRS-A the end-to-end accuracy is estimated with 1 sec.
 The control center mission control software stores the gathered time correlation pairs for further processing.

 In operations, based on the given archived samples of time correlation pairs a slope is fitted which allows an estimation of the gradient and offset to receive an expression for T_board = f(T_ground).
 The result is stored together with the deviation and a timestamp of the computation for future conversions of OBT / ERT values.
 The correlation is done dependent of the mission phase: automatically after each generation of a new correlation pair, on user request, or event driven whenever pre-defined thresholds for values D or O are reached.
 After a reset of the on-board processing unit the counter is also reset.
 Then also the basis of time correlation pairs has to be refreshed for a future time correlation computation.